 What the TAR form does

-The Texas Association of REALTORS® Release of Earnest Money form allows the parties to agree to release the earnest money and to release each other, any broker, title company, or escrow agent from liability under the contract.
+The Texas REALTORS® Release of Earnest Money form allows the parties to agree to release the earnest money and to release each other, any broker, title company, or escrow agent from liability under the contract.
 The association form also includes a notice explaining the effect of the form and encourages the parties to consult with an attorney.

 How TREC’s form is different